Capacitating Farmers and Fishers to manage climate risks in South Asia (CaFFSA)

-- Training modules, outreach programs to enhance the capacity of farmers and their support agents in understanding and high impact journal paper - managing climate risk in fisheries and aquaculture operations in South Asia
+Training modules, outreach programs to enhance the capacity of farmers and their support agents in understanding and using climate information

-- The International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)
+- International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)

 - Orissa University of Agriculture and Technology (OUAT)